Do you suffer from one of these 11 top garden challenges that many home gardeners face?

 These “growing pains” do not have to happen.
 Yes, sometimes you can’t control the pain.
 But, there are good tools and resources to help you make it more enjoyable.

 Here’s one solutions: Raise your Planters or raised bed up to be able to sit on the edge and reach the mid line of the bed.
 If you can sit comfortably with your back straight, you’re going to be putting much less pressure on your back and knees bending over.

 Another issue a gardener might have is arthritis.
 A good tool set for someone with arthritis or sore joints is any that is labeled ergonomic.

-Finally, this portable seat can really help to ease some pains. – Get one here on Amazon.
-They are so cool!
+Finally, a good portable seat can really help to ease some pains.

 Finally, there’s never ever enough space to do everything we want to do.
 A super easy challenge to overcome these days!
 There’s more and more resources out there for gardening with less space.

 Vertical Gardening is stacking beds or containers or using trellises to build your garden up.
 This allows you to plant different plants closer together.

 If you have no room for a backyard garden, container gardening is so doable.
 You can garden anywhere you are.
 If your desire is to grow your own vegetable garden, then just start.
 Figure out your space, observe what you have and what you need, test your soil, plan it out and take action.

 The only thing holding you back is you.